 build_offline_system_tracker

-A comprehensive guide to building the SystemPulse offline activity tracker with Rust and Tauri.
+A guide for creating a privacy-focused, offline-first system activity tracker using Rust and Tauri.

 Install